spmjs/spmjs.io/documentation/develop-a-package.md

 This command will build the files indicated by `spm.main` and `spm.output` field to `dist` folder.
 The `spm.buildArgs` would be executed as arguments.

 The default build result is a package which cound be deployed at cdn.
-You can run it on the website where deployed [Sea.js](https://github.com/seajs/seajs/).
+You can run it on the website where deployed [Sea.js](https://github.com/seajs/seajs/), [seajs@2.2.1](https://raw.githubusercontent.com/seajs/seajs/2.2.1/dist/sea.js) for example.

 ```html